The mysterious world of British food

 Yorkshire pudding

-Available on prescription
+Available on prescription.

 Suzanne Plunkett/CNN